lawrips/marimo/readme.md

 marimo.listen(10001);
 ```

 3 .
-Create a sub directory, called “resources” and create a mocha test within it.
+Create a sub directory, called “resources" and create a mocha test within it.
 An example can be found [here](https://github.com/lawrips/marimo/blob/master/samples/simple.js), and below:

 ```
 var should = require('should');